music-fsl-zsl/tutorial/book/foundations-fsl/foundations.md

 - $S_k$ refers to the set of examples with label $K$.
 - $N$ is the size of the support set, where $N = C \times K$.

 On the other hand, the query set contains all of the examples we would like to label, typically denoted as $Q$.
+We can compare the model's predictions on the query set to the true labels (i.e., ground truth) to compute the loss used for training the model.
+In evaluation, we can use these predictions to compute metrics such as accuracy, precision, and recall.

 ### The Goal